ahivert/tgtg-python/README.md

 </details>

 Please note that payment of an order is currently not implemented.
-In other words: you can create an order via this framework, but you can not pay for it.
+In other words: you can create an order via this client, but you can not pay for it.

 ### Get the status of an order